VanDeniz/p2p-email/README.md

 -- Build a mini-database

 We are building an email system of confidentiality, integrity, and authentication.
 The current program we are working on involves three main functions: a distributed hash table to keep track of messages of users, a method to send encrypted and signed email, and a method to verify and decrypt received email.

+Dependency: Twisted core 16.0.0
+(The newest version does not work)

 Implementation Usage: